The New Standard in Oxygen Therapy

 Q: Does the Uni-flo2 enable the sense of smell?

 A: Yes.
 Because the Uni-flo2 uses only one nostril, the other nostril is free to smell normally.
 The user can smell aromas, such as food cooking, coffee brewing, flowers in the garden and so on.
 Patients can also wear the Uni-flo2 while eating.

 Q: Why is the Uni-flo2 more expensive than dual cannulas?

-A: The Uni-flo2 is manufactured with high quality materials, not hard cheap PVC plastics that are found in most dual prong devices.
-The Uni-flo2 uses soft synthetic rubbers in its “Nasal Cavity Component” and a co-extruded copper wire in the first 14” inches of the tubing that provides a “Memory Tube System” that adjust to all facial conditions.
-The Uni-flo2 contains an active strain relief clip and four 3M patches for high activity patients.
-The quality materials provide more comfort and longer in-use life cycles for patients (approx. 2 month).
-It is also made in the U.S.A.
+A: The Uni-flo2 is manufactured with high quality materials, not hard cheap PVC plastics that are found in many dual-prong devices.
+The Uni-flo2 uses soft synthetic rubbers in its “Nasal Cavity Component” and a co-extruded copper wire in the first 14 inches of the tubing.
+This provides a “Memory Tube System” that adjusts to all facial conditions.
+The Uni-flo2 contains an active strain relief clip and four patches for high activity patients.
+The quality materials provide more comfort and longer in-use life cycles for patients.